OU-PRIME

 OU-PRIME (Polarimetric Radar for Innovations in Meteorology and Engineering) was an advanced Doppler weather radar.
 It was completed in January 2009 after a ten-month construction period and commissioned on April 4, 2009.
-It is operated by the Advanced Radar Research Center (ARRC) at the University of Oklahoma (OU).
+It was operated by the Advanced Radar Research Center (ARRC) at the University of Oklahoma (OU).
 The radar was manufactured by Enterprise Electronics Corporation to provide OU students and faculty a platform for research and education in the field of radar meteorology.
 This C-band polarimetric radar has some of the highest resolution data of any C-band weather radar in the United States.

 OU-PRIME was struck by lightning on 19 March 2012 around 9:20am local time.
 Since then, the radar has not been operated due to damage.

 System characteristics

 OU-PRIME, aka OU', is located on the Research Campus of the University of Oklahoma within walking distance of the National Weather Center building.
 Through a unique design, OU-PRIME can provide real-time time-series data providing opportunities for rapid developments in radar signal processing algorithms.
 Because of its C-band wavelength and 1 MW transmit power, OU-PRIME is extremely sensitive to clouds with approximately 10 dB more sensitivity over the NEXRAD system (S-band).